NichtElias/AwakenedItems/README.md

 - They don't like being picked up by mobs and will defend themselves.
 - They're loyal to their owner and won't work as well for other players.
 - They don't despawn.
 They may get lonely though.
+- They take less durability damage, scaling with their level.

 ## Supported Items